hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 Download the script `ZTE_Firmware_Mod.py` and place in the same folder where you have the `kernel0` or `kernel1` mtd dump taken from step `**Backup ONT Paritions for HW\SW Version Mod**`.

 Run the script with the following parameters, you can use `-h` for help.
-In this example we are just replace firmware version with `V6.0.10N40`.
-You can put your own version here, maximium 15 characters, this parameter is mandatory:
+In this example we are just replacing the firmware version with `V6.0.10N40`.
+You can put your own version here, maximium 15 characters.
+This parameter is mandatory:

-If you have create partition dump with different name, please put the correct name instead of `kernel0`
+If you need to create a partition dump with a different name, please put the correct name instead of `kernel0`

 ```sh
 python3 ZTE_Firmware_Mod.py kernel0 V6.0.10N40 fw_mod.bin